JohnProduced/website/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

-= 2.2.5 =
-* No `og:description` for password protected and private posts (Thanks for the heads up Benoît)
-* Tested with WordPress 5.0.3 and WooCommerce 3.5.3

 = 2.2.4.2 =
 * Small security fix